pommes-public/pommesdispatch/README.md

 - pommes-invest: A multi-period integrated investment and dispatch model for the German power sector (upcoming).

 ### Purpose and model characterization
-The **dispatch variant** of the power market model *POMMES* `pommesdipatch` enables the user to simulate the **dispatch of backup power plants, storages as well as demand response units for the Federal Republic of Germany** for an arbitrary year or timeframe between 2017 and 2030.
+The **dispatch variant** of the power market model *POMMES* `pommesdispatch` enables the user to simulate the **dispatch of backup power plants, storages as well as demand response units for the Federal Republic of Germany** for an arbitrary year or timeframe between 2017 and 2030.
 The dispatch of renewable power plants is exogeneously determined by normalized infeed time series and capacity values.
 The models' overall goal is to minimize power system costs occuring from wholesale markets whereby no network constraints are considered except for the existing bidding zone configuration used for modeling electricity exchange.
 Thus, the model purpose is to simulate **dispatch decisions** and the resulting **day-ahed market prices**.
 A brief categorization of the model is given in the following table.
 An extensive categorization can be found in the [model documentation]().

 | **criterion** | **manifestation** |
 | ---- | ---- |